 - Mentors further assist students in the summer program, college application, and financial aid process.

-- Instructors teach students in 1one-hour or half-hour classroom experiences focused on either college writing, math, or SAT Test Preparation
+- Instructors teach students in one-hour or one half-hour classroom experiences focused on either college writing, math, or SAT Test Preparation

 - Prior educational experience is not required to be an instructor.
 Instructors may elect to use structured Minds Matter curriculum or develop their own materials.